 The U.S. dredging industry is highly fragmented with approximately 250 entities in the U.S. presently operating more than 850 dredges, primarily in maintenance dredging.
 Most of these dredges are smaller and service the inland, as opposed to coastal, waterways, and therefore do not generally compete with Great Lakes except in our rivers & lakes market.
 Competition is determined by the size and complexity of the job; equipment bonding and certification requirements; and government regulations.
 Competition on rivers & lakes projects is determined primarily based on geographic reach, project execution capability and price.
-Great Lakes and four other companies comprised approximately 85% of the Company's defined bid market related to domestic capital, coastal protection, maintenance and rivers & lakes over the prior three years.
+Great Lakes and three other companies comprised approximately 80% of the Company's defined bid market related to domestic capital, coastal protection, maintenance and rivers & lakes over the prior three years.
 Within the Company's bid market, competition is determined primarily on the basis of price.
-In addition, the Foreign Dredge Act of 1906, or "Dredging Act," and Section 27 of the Merchant Marine Act of 1920, or "Jones Act," provide significant barriers to entry with respect to foreign competition.
+In addition, the Foreign Dredge Act of 1906 (the "Dredging Act") and Section 27 of the Merchant Marine Act of 1920 (the "Jones Act") provide significant barriers to entry with respect to foreign competition.
 Together these two laws prohibit foreign-built, chartered or operated vessels from competing in the U.S. See "Business-Government Regulations" below.

 Competition in the international market is dominated by four large European dredging companies all of which operate larger equipment and fleets that are more extensive than the Company's fleet.
-Recently, a large Chinese dredging company has emerged as a key player in the international market.
-In addition, there are several governmentally supported dredging companies that operate on a local or regional basis.
+Additionally, a large Chinese dredging company has emerged as a key player in the international market.
+There are also several governmentally supported dredging companies that operate on a local or regional basis.
 The Company targets opportunities that are well suited to its equipment and where it can be most competitive.
-Most recently, the Company has focused on opportunities in the Middle East where the Company has cultivated close customer relationships and has pursued contracts compatible with the size of the Company's vessels.